 Impelled by this mission, we SHCJ join for mutual support to nurture our

-reverence for the human family and all creation.
-We seek a deep contemplative attitude of heart drawing us to respond to a planet in crisis.
-We strive to
+reverence for the human family and the integrity of creation.
+We seek a deep contemplative attitude of heart drawing us to respond to a planet in crisis by:

-shift our consciousness from stewardship of Earth to kinship with God’s creation,
+shifting our consciousness from stewardship of Earth to kinship with God's creation;

-understand that care for creation embraces all peace and justice concerns,
+understanding that care for creation embraces all peace and justice issues;